microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/New-MgGroupConversationThreadPost.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Address <String>]`: The email address of the person or entity.
+      - `[Address <String>]`: The email address of an entity instance.
-      - `[Name <String>]`: The display name of the person or entity.
+      - `[Name <String>]`: The display name of an entity instance.
   - `[HasAttachments <Boolean?>]`: Indicates whether the post has at least one attachment.
 This is a default property.
   - `[InReplyTo <IMicrosoftGraphPost1>]`: post
   - `[MultiValueExtendedProperties <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>]`: The collection of multi-value extended properties defined for the post.
 Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[Value <String[]>]`: A collection of property values.
   - `[NewParticipants <IMicrosoftGraphRecipient[]>]`: Conversation participants that were added to the thread as part of this post.
   - `[ReceivedDateTime <DateTime?>]`: Specifies when the post was received.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Sender <IMicrosoftGraphRecipient>]`: recipient
   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the post.
 Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.